IPX5 water resistance rating

 Although the RHA TrueConnect mimics the AirPods’ stems, RHA’s earbuds include something that Apple’s don’t: angled nozzles.
 By engineering the earbuds to actually fit in the ear — unlike the AirPods — a cogent seal is created, isolating the listener from external noise.
 This improves clarity and bass response, and means you’re less likely to crank up the volume and inadvertently damage your hearing.

 For those who equate audio purchases to investments, the RHA TrueConnect operates on Bluetooth 5.0, future-proofing them for the foreseeable future.
 What’s more, the IPX5 water resistance served me well during several runs and workouts, just make sure they air out before placing them in the case.

 The earbuds’ bass frequencies are emphasized but not to a gross, unbearable extent.
 This lends itself well to environments like exercising and commuting but makes it difficult to discern harmonic detail like resonant frequencies from a guitar.

 The effective isolation improves audio quality and bass response, beating out the AirPods.

 Yes, the RHA TrueConnect demonstrates how to properly manufacture true wireless earbuds.
-The connectivity is reliable, the seal is effective, and the earbuds are water-resistant.
+The seal is effective, and the earbuds are water-resistant.
 Of course, the lack of high-quality codec support is mind-boggling for the $169.95 price.
-For some, though, the sleek design and comprehensive onboard controls are compensatory enough.
+For some, though, the sleek design and comprehensive on-board controls are compensatory enough.